 On Monday afternoon, Siddique and Naqvi waited while Kelly Ghuman made lunch, an egg curry — his mother's recipe, made with cumin, onions, ginger, garlic, spices and hard-boiled eggs.

-Khan said none of her 25 employees live in Palo Alto.
-Most commute from San Jose or Hayward.
-A handful live in East Palo Alto, where median home prices recently broke the $1 million mark.
+Khan said none of her employees live in Palo Alto.
+She employs about 25 people across both restaurants and most commute from San Jose or Hayward.
+A handful live in East Palo Alto and even there "they are feeling the pressure," she said.
+(East Palo Alto recently made headlines for breaking the $1 million mark on median home prices.)
 One employee has no home and sleeps in his car in between shifts at Zareen's and a second job at Acme Bread.
 On weekends, he rents a motel in Los Banos in the Central Valley to visit his children.

 "At some point it's important for them to have quality of life," Khan said.

 As an independent restaurant owner in the Bay Area, labor is Khan's No. 1 pressure.
 The increasing cost of housing is contributing to a regional restaurant labor shortage that many owners worry will spell the end of mom-and-pop restaurants.
-She believes more affordable housing and an embrace rather than rejection of building density in the area would go a long way to helping restaurants stay afloat.
+She believes more affordable housing and an embracing rather than rejection of density in the area would go a long way.

-In the meantime, she's trying to think outside the box — providing health insurance is a consideration — for how to help her employees survive and by extension, her own business.
+In the meantime, she's trying to think outside the box — providing health insurance is on her to-do list as a consideration — for how to help her employees survive and by extension, her own business.